 On a scale from 1 to 10, how prepared are you if you were to get laid off tomorrow?

 Preparing for a layoff is like buying insurance.
-You have it, but you don’t ever have to use it.
+You have it, but you don’t ever want to use it.

-Steps On How To Prepare For a Layoff
+How To Prepare For a Layoff or Recession

 You know that you need to have an emergency fund, but do you know exactly how much?